Pipeline

 Our pipeline of therapeutics is being developed to specifically target the causative pathological mechanisms of a number of NETs-based diseases and beyond.

-WARNING: Do NOT edit any of this Pipeline in this Designer Interface — It is very fragile and you WILL 100% BREAK IT! only make changes to pipeline in the CMS.
-If you need a change that cannot be fixed in CMS, contact developer at edward.goin@gmail.com
+WARNING: Do NOT edit any of this Pipeline in this Designer Interface — only make changes to pipeline in the CMS.
+If you need a change that cannot be fixed in the CMS, contact lucia@sacdzn.com or steve@sacdzn.com

 Discovery